waynezhang1995/External-Sort/README.md

 # External-Sort

-## Java Implementation of External-Sort
+Java implement of 2PMMS that sorts a file of 3 million records.

 ## Compile